hks0/100-days-of-code/log.md

 The log of my #100DaysOfCode challenge.
 Probably going to shoot for 365 days.
 Started on [Wednesday, January 9, 2019].

+This list will get long. ctrl + f will be the best way to get around.
+I will try to list notable sections here.

 ## Log

 ## Day 0 (Jan 8)